 Sometimes you have to do the super touristy thing because it’s worth it.
-In Hong Kong that is Victoria Peak.
+In Hong Kong, that thing is Victoria Peak.
 The views are amazing both day and night and I’m a sucker for a stunning view.
-When I went in 2011, I went during the evening so I’m keen to go back for some day time views.
-I know you can hike up to the peak so that may be my goal for my next HK visit when it’s not humid.
+When I went in 2011, I went in the evening.
+So I’m keen to go back for some day time views.
+You can also hike up to the peak so that may be my goal for my next visit when it’s not humid.

 When I visited in 2011, Toby and I took the funicular.
 I love this word!
-Its definition is an inclined plane or cliff railway and it’s not very common in North America but it seemed common overseas.
+Its definition is an inclined plane or cliff railway.
+It’s not very common in North America but it seems common overseas.

 Night view of Hong Kong from Victoria Peak.

 Hong Kong Must-Dos #4 – Shopping or Window Shopping!

 If you love shopping, Hong Kong is a dream.
 Even if you don’t want to shop, the luxury retailers are something else in Asia.
 All the stores are so beautifully designed and merchandised.
 I didn’t buy anything it was fun to window shop and people watch.
 Check out the luxury stores in Central, department stores in Causeway Bay and IFC mall in Kowloon is amazing.

 Hong Kong Must-Dos #5 – Eat Delicious Food

 Dining in Hong Kong is the best.
 I think it is one of the best food cities in the world.
 You can pretty much get any food in the world here and some of the best in fact.
 From street food to the best noodles to Peking Duck to fine French or Italian.
 It’s all here.